Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 And there is a huge difference there.

-For example, in cash, uh we don't know, for example, who's using a 100 dollar bill today.
+For example, in cash, we don't know, for example, who's using a $100 bill today.

 We don't know who is using a 1,000 peso bill today.

-A key difference in with the C B D C is that central bank will have absolute control on the rules and regulations that will determine the use of that expression of central bank liability.
+A key difference with the CBDC is that central bank will have absolute control on the rules and regulations that will determine the use of that expression of central bank reliability.

-Those are those two issues are extremely important, and that m makes a huge difference with respect to what to what cash is.
+And that makes a huge difference with respect to what cash is.

 Extremely important to you if you're trying to control the whole world.